haxpor/bybit-shiprekt/README.md

 # bybit-shiprekt
 Inspired by Kraken Shiprekt Telegram group, but this is for Bybit.

+It reports liquidation events as occurred on futures market on Bybit exchange into telegram channel group called ["Bybit Shiprekt"](https://t.me/bybit_shiprekt).

-You can use this code to spin your own relaying bot into your own telegram channel, or just subscribe to [https://t.me/bybit_shiprekt](https://t.me/bybit_shiprekt).
+You can use this code to spin your own, or just subscribe to such telegram channel group as mentioned.

 The reported event can be late no longer than 100 ms per batch of several events at a time.